DavisBrian/seqMeta/README.md

 -   add back verbose option to `prepScores2`
 -   prepScores2 support for Survival
 -   check kins and Z are in the same order?
--   need to verify `impute_to_mean` code does NOT make a copy of the genotype matrix if it is a matrix
--   test real `binomial` cases
 -   test real kinship cases